 Apperance & Dress Code:

-Our Appearance & Dress Code Standards have established to present the image of a friendly, service oriented and professional staff.
-Your appearance, dress and attitude play an important role in helping us be successful.
+Our Appearance and Dress Code standards are similar to many service oriented businesses.
+They have been established to present the image of a friendly, professional and hospitality oriented staff.
 LEARN MORE

 Job Descriptions and Online Applications are in their respective sections below.
 A resume alone is not a substitute for a completed application.

 If you're applying to work at our Front Desk, we need some people who are available from early to Mid May through the end of October, and some who can work from May through Labor Day.

 We operate 7 days a week.
 You should be able to work a variety of shifts including morning, mid-day and evening shifts.
 You must be prepared and available to work on weekends and holidays.
 You should not require any large blocks of time off.

 *The Front Desk positions are challenging, fun, sometimes fast-paced and highly visible jobs.
 The front desk staff work in our open-air office, dockside on Bowen's Wharf.
 (These jobs are land-based, not on the boats).